 This touch of authenticity can go a long way in increasing your conversion rates.

-If you can effectively capture emails through a pop-up, offer a coupon code so you can continuously market to them while they are in the decision phase.
+If you can effectively capture emails through a pop-up, offer a coupon code so you can continuously market to them while they are in the decision phase, significantly increasing your conversion rates.

-If you can’t grab the visitor’s attention in the first three seconds, then you’ve probably lost them.
+If you can't grab the visitor's attention in the first few seconds, you've probably lost them.

 Explain why a visitor should buy from you.